dlt-hub/dlt/docs/website/docs/destinations.md

 ### Destination Configuration

-By default, a DuckDB database will be created in the current working directory with a name `quack.duckdb`.
+By default, a DuckDB database will be created in the current working directory with a name `<pipeline_name>.duckdb` (`chess.duckdb` in the example above).
 After loading, it is available in `read/write` mode via `with pipeline.sql_client() as con:` which is a wrapper over `DuckDBPyConnection`.
 See [duckdb docs](https://duckdb.org/docs/api/python/overview#persistent-storage) for details.

 The `duckdb` credentials do not require any secret values.
 You are free to pass the configuration explicitly via the `credentials` parameter to `dlt.pipeline` or `pipeline.run` methods.
 For example:
 ```python